 The Redemptoris Mater Seminary was opened in September 2005 and officially erected by Cardinal Seán P. O’Malley, OFM Cap, on March 25, 2006.

 Encouraged by the example of St. John Paul II, who had opened the first Redemptoris Mater Seminary in Rome in 1987, Cardinal Seán opened the seminary to form priests for the New Evangelization of the Church and for the Missio ad Gentes.

 The Redemptoris Mater seminaries are international houses of formation that prepare priests to serve the Church locally and in missionary outposts.
 Inspired by the Second Vatican Council’s concern for the spread of atheism and the need of a better distribution of the clergy, priests formed in these seminaries receive a special gift from God to go and look for the lost sheep and to re propose the faith to those who have fallen away from the Church.

 At Redemptoris Mater Seminary all seminarians are prepared for the priesthood in accord with the four essential pillars of priestly formation, namely human, intellectual, spiritual and pastoral.

-While the intellectual formation of the seminarians takes place mainly at St. John’s Seminary, in the House of Formation seminarians learn about obedience and discipline, grow in the knowledge of the Fathers and the History of the Church, and acquire the necessary freedom to become shepherds who exercise the priesthood with authority and prophetic wisdom.
+While the intellectual formation of the seminarians takes place mainly at St. John’s Seminary, in the House the seminarians learn obedience and discipline, they grow in the knowledge of the Fathers and the History of the Church, and they acquire the freedom to become shepherds and exercise the priesthood with authority and prophetic wisdom.

-As part of the international and missionary component of their formation, seminarians are trained to overcome isolation and individualism.
+As part of the international and missionary component of their formation, all seminarians are trained to overcome isolation and individualism.
 In order to acquire a more universal scope of love of God and service to all men, they are sent in mission for a period of three years to live an experience of Gods Providence in preparation for their ordination as priests.